 where $d\left(i\right)$ is the condensate class formed from $i$ by shrinkage.

-Thirdly, condensates can transform into one another by freezing or melting; the corresponding swelling strengths are denoted by $\newtilde{q}_{j, k}'''$.
-You receive
+Third, condensates can be transformed into one another by freezing or melting; let the corresponding source strengths be denoted by $\newtilde{q}_{j, k}'''$.
+One obtains

-\[ \begin{align} Q_i^{\left(\text{Umwandlung}\right)} = \sum_{j}\newtilde{q}_{j, i}''' - \newtilde{q}_{i, j}'''. \end{align} \]
+\[ \begin{align} Q_i^{\left(\text{transformation}\right)} = \sum_{j}\newtilde{q}_{j, i}''' - \newtilde{q}_{i, j}'''. \end{align} \]

-The source strengths are summarized as follows:
+The source strengths can be summarized as follows:

 \[ \begin{align} Q_d &= D_d\Delta\rho_d\tag{7.23}\label{eq:quelle_trocken_masse}\\ Q_v &= \sum_{i}^{}\left(\newtilde{q}_{i, v}' - \newtilde{q}_{v, i}' + \newtilde{q}_{i, v}'' - \newtilde{q}_{v, i}''\right) + D_v\Delta\rho_v\tag{7.24}\label{eq:quelle_wasserdampf_masse}\\ Q_i &= \newtilde{m}_i\sum_{j}\sum_{k\leq j}^{}\sigma_{j, k}n_jn_k\newoverline{v_{\text{rel}}}\left(j, k\right)P_{j, k}\left(\delta_{i, R_{j, k}} - \delta_{j, i} - \delta_{k, i}\right) + \newtilde{q}_{v, i}' - \newtilde{q}_{i, v}'\nonumber\\ & + \newtilde{m}_i\sum_{j}\sum_{k}\sum_{l\leq k}^{}\lambda_j n_j Z_{j, k, l}\left(\delta_{i, k} + \delta_{i, l} - \delta_{j, i}\right) + \left(\newtilde{q}_{g\left(i\right), v}'' + \newtilde{q}_{v, d\left(i\right)}''\right) + \sum_{j}\newtilde{q}_{j, i}''' - \newtilde{q}_{i, j}'''\tag{7.25}\label{eq:quelle_kondensat_masse} \end{align} \]